ARMmbed/mbed-client/porting-guide.md

 yotta build
 ```

-A `helloworld-lwm2mclient` program will be produced inside the `build/<yourtargetname>/test/` directory.
+A `helloworld-mbedclient` program will be produced inside the `build/<yourtargetname>/test/` directory.
 This test application might require some changes to compile and run for your platform.
 First, check for the compilation errors.
 If you find any, fix the test application for your testing.

-This test is available in `lwm2m-client/test/helloworld-lwm2mclient`, and can be found in:
+This test is available in `mbed-client/test/helloworld-mbedclient`, and can be found in:

 ```
 build/<yourtargetname>/test/
 ```

-Follow the `readme` instructions of the `lwm2m-client-linux` example to see what the test application can do.
+Follow the `readme` instructions of the `mbed-client-linux` example to see what the test application can do.